remynguyen96/webpack-simple/README.md

-# webpack-simple made by Remy Nguyen
+# Application made by Remy Nguyen
-This is webpack simple for frontend.
+This is a simple application for frontend.
 * How to uses it ???
   => It's very simple
   Step 1: You need git clone (webpack for me)